TobiasPSP/doneland_sources/Components/Data/Data Transmission/Wireless/Short Range Device/FM/GFSK/Transceiver/HC-12/README.md

 | **Standby Consumption**    | 50 nA                                  | 50 nA                                 |
 | **Integrated Features**    | AES encryption                        | Low-power sleep mode                 |

-Originally, *HC-12* was designed around *SI4438*, and since this radio chip is limited to the *433 MHz* band, there are no *HC-12* versions for the other license-free sub-GHz ISM bands (*315 MHz*, *433 MHz*, *868 MHz*).

-When *SI4463* became available, even though it now supported all four ISM bands, the existing *HC-12* board design was stuck on *433 MHz*.
-So even if you are lucky and find a *SI4463* on your *HC-12*, you still cannot use the other bands.

-What's much more important with the new *SI4463* are its support for more sophisticated *FM modulations* (like *(G)MSK*), doubling the transfer speed to *1 Mbps*, its better sensitivity, extending the maximum communication distance by *25%* from around *1.500 m* to *2.000 m*, and its *30% lower* receive current.
-Here are the details:

-* **Communication Distance:**
-  Even though both boards can emit the same RF power, the sensitivity of the *SI4463* is better by *2 dBm*.
-This is significant because dBm is logarithmic: a difference of 2 dBm corresponds to a factor of approximately 1.585 times in terms of power, so a *SI4463* can detect a signal that is approximately 1.585 times weaker than the *SI4438*.
-In practical terms, a *SI4463* has a communication distance in the range of *2.000 m* whereas the *SI4438* range is closer to *1.500 m*.

-* **Speed:**
-  *SI4463* supports almost double the maximum speed.
-Faster data transfer translates to less power consumption.

-* **Modulations:**
-  *SI4438* supports just the basic *(G)FSK* modulation modes which is sufficient for simple use cases. *SI4463* supports more sophisticated modulations including *(G)MSK*, which enable significantly higher data rates.

-* **Power Efficiency:**
-  *SI4463* is more power efficient with an average receive current of *10mA* compared to *14mA* (*SI4438*).
-This **30% difference** can be significant in battery- or solar-powered scenarios.

-### Clones & Compatibility

-This board is very popular, and many clones exist that may use varying firmware and different radio chips.
+However, practical consequences are limited because the radio chip is used within the *HC-12 board design* which works on 433 MHz only.
+The radio chip features (i.e., modulation or encryption) are not directly accessible.

+*HC-12* own microcontroller with custom firmware lets the user select predefined "working modes" only.
+It is up to the firmware to internally translate these "working modes" into particular *FM modulations* used by the radio chip.

+From a practical perspective, these are important consequences:

+* **Compatiblity:** make sure not to mix boards with *SI4438* and *SI4463*.
+To leverage features of the *SI4463*, the firmware needs to use modulations that are not available in *SI4438*, making both **incompatible**.
+* **Recommendation:** if you have the choice, opt for boards with *SI4463* as it is the far superior chip with a much better sensitivity (boosting communication distance by *25%*) and up to *30%* better battery life in receive mode.

+<img src="images/433_Extension_HC-12_angle_t.png" width="40%" height="40%" />

+> [!TIP]
-The UART command `AT+VER` returns the board versions.
+> The UART command `AT+VER` returns the board versions.
 "Original" boards should return `www.hc01.com` (and have this URL printed on their back side).
 That said, clone boards from other sources may work reliably, too.

-Even though all boards from all sources *should* be able to communicate with each other, try and use boards from the same source and batch.

-Once you mix variants, you may run into issues when using advanced features that aren't available on all boards.

-For example, some boards use the *SI4463* radio chip, which supports higher data rates (*1 Mbps*) and more sophisticated modulations (i.e. *(G)MSK*).
-When using these modes, you can no longer communicate with boards using the more limited *SI4438*.

-<img src="images/433_Extension_HC-12_angle_t.png" width="40%" height="40%" />

 ## Connectors